When I visit a popular destination, I want to know what the hidden gems and must-see attractions are.

 Nashville’s art museum is located inside the Parthenon and also hosts special exhibits.
 If you can’t make it to the inside, it’s still worth visiting to see the outside while you enjoy Centennial Park.

-Try Hot Chicken of Your Choice or Eat at the Original Hattie B’s
+Try the Hot Chicken of Your Choice or Eat at the Original Hattie B’s

 112 19th Ave S, Nashville, TN